 Immigration Lawyer Chicago/National Interest Waivers (NIW): Eligibility, Requirements, Process, EB-2 Green Card FAQs

 The National Interest Waiver (NIW) is a unique pathway to becoming a U.S. lawful permanent resident (LPR) through an Employment-Based Second Preference (EB-2) green card.
 This waiver allows you to contribute your work to the United States, benefiting U.S. society.
-The EB-2 NIW (eb2 niw) requirements set it apart from other categories because it does not require employer sponsorship or labor certification, simplifying the process for you.
+The EB-2 NIW requirements set it apart from other categories because it does not require employer sponsorship or labor certification, simplifying the process for you.

-In order to qualify for EB-2A and EB-2B, applicants must present an approved PERM Labor Certificate.
-PERM stands for a “Permanent Employment Certification,” which is issued by the Department of Labor (DOL) through ETA Form 9089.
+An employer can sponsor an employee for a PERM labor certification in the EB-2 category.
+PERM stands for “Permanent Employment Certification,” which is issued by the Department of Labor (DOL) through ETA Form 9089.
 A PERM lets a U.S. employer hire a foreign national to be a permanent employee.
-The DOL’s approval shows that, for the applicant’s particular position, there are no qualified, willing U.S. workers able to do the job.
+The DOL’s certification, or approval,shows that, for the sponsored position, there are no qualified, willing U.S. workers able to do the job.

 The process of obtaining a PERM is a lengthy one, requiring multiple steps, forms, costs, and governmental departments to go through.
 PERM has the potential to be denied at any step, which impacts your ability to begin your application process for your employment-based green card.

 NIW is a national interest exemption for the need for labor certification (the PERM mentioned above).
-Since a PERM is not required, an NIW green card does not necessitate an official job or employer.
+Since a PERM is not required, an NIW green card does not necessitate an official job or employer sponsor.
 The option is still available if you do have an employer, but they do not need to petition for you nor do they need to apply for a PERM.

 Because there is no labor certification requirement, you are allowed to self-petition for your EB-2 NIW without the worry of the risk of losing your green card if a change of employment occurs.

-NIW does not require a labor certificate and neither does the first preference employment-based green card—also known as EB-1.
-EB-1 visas are for individuals who can demonstrate extraordinary ability.
+NIW does not require a labor certificate, and neither does the first preference employment-based green card—also known as EB-1.
+EB-1A visas are for individuals who can demonstrate extraordinary ability.
 To prove extraordinary ability, you must meet a certain set of criteria such as recognized prizes, published material in major publications, or proof of original contributions in your field.
 Because these outstanding achievements in your field demonstrate your expertise, you do not need to apply for a labor certificate.

 But in addition to extra time and costs, you must have an employee sponsor you in order to get a PERM.

 Because of EB-2 NIW benefits, choosing the NIW employment-based route may be advantageous over an EB-1 or labor certification.
-However, each case is individualized and there are also benefits to choosing to apply for PERM or EB-1 instead of an NIW green card.
+However, each case is individualized, and there are also benefits to choosing to apply for PERM or EB-1 instead of an NIW green card.
 Because each situation is unique when applying for an employment-based green card, it is best to discuss options with your NIW lawyer.
 An immigration attorney can offer insight into the process and help you make the best decision for your position, especially as it regards the historical trends of EB-2 NIW approval and denial rates.

 There is not a set number of letters of recommendation required for EB-2 NIW eligibility.
 However, the more proof of evidence you can present to solidify your expertise, the stronger your case will be.

-You can track your priority date to apply for a green card in the Department of State’s Visa Bulletin.
-Your priority date is the date that your I-140 is submitted.
-Once this date is reached, you can apply for an adjustment of status.
+When your Form I-140 is approved, you can track your priority date to see when you are eligible to apply for a green card using the Department of State’s Visa Bulletin.
+Your priority date is the date that your NIW I-140 is submitted and will be noted on your I-140 approval.
+Once this priority date is current, you can apply for an adjustment of status or consular processing for your immigrant visa.

 Your expertise alone may not be enough to qualify for an NIW.
 Your work must include contributions to your field that focus on developing specific advances for the broader society.

-Advances to the greater society of the United States can be in any societal sector, including the economy, education, public health, government, environment, or other systems of society.
+Advances to the greater society of the United States can be in any societal sector, including the economy, education, public health, government, environment, art, or other systems of society.
 If your work improves the lives of the people of the United States, you may qualify.

-For example, if your scientific contribution to medicine can save lives across the nation, your work can be furthered and be considered worthy for an NIW.
+For example, if your scientific contribution to medicine can save lives across the nation, your work can be furthered and be considered worthy of an NIW.
 You do not necessarily need to be in the field of saving lives, though.
 You can also have an idea that can be put into action to make housing more affordable.
 This could be a structural engineering position or a job that creates an economically savvy plan for affordable housing.

 Applying for an EB-2 NIW status can be complicated because of the number of forms and documents required.
 The NIW process can be broken down by the necessary documents needed for your application.